One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 A proper setup will ensure that the arrow is flying straight, and it improves the chances of hitting your target.

-The paper should be tightly fixed to a frame, or it is designed in a manner so that it should not be loose-fitting.
+The paper should be tightly fixed to a frame, or it’s designed in a manner so that it shouldn’t be loose-fitting.

 Having a paper-tuned arrangement isn’t a magical response to make you a great archer, but it will most certainly be a good step in the right direction.